ckeith26/take_home/README.md

 - Try performing these operations manually in Google Sheets to understand the expected behavior and user experience
 - Consider how the system should handle cases like invalid key sequences
 - Feel free to make implementation decisions that best showcase your skills!

-## On the Time Limit

-As this is a take home assignment, there is no way to physically enforce the 1-2 hour time box for the task.
-That said, we suggest using the 2-hour mark as a reference—both to respect your time and to align with expectations in a real work setting.
-The goal isn’t a perfect or feature-complete solution, but a functional foundation with clear momentum and direction for completing the task.

-If you find that you may need significantly more than 2 hours, consider focusing on components of the problem:
-- Getting the core KeyTips activation and basic navigation working
-- Implementing 1-2 of the required shortcuts thoroughly
-- Documenting your approach and next steps clearly
-- Showing how you would extend the system for the remaining features

 Good luck!
 If you have questions about how any specific Google Sheets behavior works, please ask for clarification.